ApiLogicServer/Docs/docs/Project-Structure.md

 ## Customizing ApiLogicProjects

 You will typically want to customize and extend the created project.
-Edit the files described in the subsections below.
+Edit the files noted ih the diagram at the top of this page.

-The 2 indicated files in the tree are the Python files that run for the Basic Web App and the API Server.

 Projects are created from a [system-supplied prototype](https://github.com/valhuber/ApiLogicServer/tree/main/api_logic_server_cli/project_prototype).
 You can use your own prototype from git (or a local directory) using the ```from_git``` parameter.